Soof4/TShockPlugins/README.md

 ## This is a list of TShock plugins I've made or updated

+If you want to read this in another language: [Spanish](https://github.com/Soof4/TShockPlugins/blob/main/README_SPANISH.md)

 + ### [PrimeBombToMissile](https://github.com/Soof4/PrimeBombToMissile)
      Spawns missiles instead of Prime bombs.